haxtheweb/edtechjoker/draft-outline.md

 - From this, we will collectively agree upon a contract for each option of the project (as well as see the overlap)

 ## Homework
+- Due to limitations in vercel, you'll have to run vercel builds / wire it up to your personal forks
+- A way to side-step this is 1 person hooks Vercel up to their account, everyone else gets writes on their repo and then works within branches or forks off of them
+- Have 1 partner start the repo and then you contribute to their repo.
+Commit logs later prove you both worked on it (dont worry about credit)
+- Repo to build off of -- https://github.com/btopro/drew-card
-- We're going to build a very simple API from a boilerplate repo to ensure we've got the initial concept down (will post Thursday)
+- We're going to build a very simple API from a differnt boilerplate repo to ensure we've got the initial concept down
 - I've done a lot of the initial wiring.
 Take this repo and refactor it to
   - Print an additional card
   - Change the data about the cards to match your data